The Nest

 What Should You Do If Your owner Oversteps Their Bounds?

-If it’s a matter of your landlord locking you out of your house, then your best bet is to call 911 and report an illegal eviction.
-Similarly, it would help if you always got a real estate lawyer to review the situation. this is especially true for protected classes who can invoke the fourth amendment.
+If your landlord locks you out of your house, your best bet is to call 911 and report an illegal eviction.
+Similarly, it would help if you always got a real estate lawyer to review the situation.
+This is especially true for protected classes who can invoke the Fourth Amendment.

-Document things, and make sure to look for a new apartment as soon as you can.
-You’ll be glad to get out of there.
+Document things, and look for a new apartment as soon as you can.
+You’ll be glad to leave.

 Lastly, check the lease expiration date to check when the lease expires.